lubuntu-team/manual/source/4/4.2/muon.rst

 .. image:: muon-toolbar.png

 To view and configure your shortcuts :menuselection:`Settings --> Configure Shortcuts` and a window to open shortcuts will appear.
 The column for :guilabel:`Action` says what the keyboard shortcut will do.
 The column  :guilabel:`Shortcut` will let you have a shortcut to apply changes.
 To add shortcut to something that does not have it press the small faint :menuselection:`-->` will bring a drop down menu and press the button next to the word :guilabel:`Custom` and input :kbd:`Your shortcut here`.
+To restore all keyboard shortcuts to defaults press the :guilabel:`Defaults` button.

 .. image:: muon-shortcuts.png